sammykrupa/StrongTraceConjecture/README.md

 # StrongTraceConjecture
-Code for the paper "The computational ansatz for convex integration of hyperbolic systems and a resolution of the Strong Trace Conjecture"
+MATLAB code and associated files for the paper "The computational ansatz for convex integration of hyperbolic systems and a resolution of the Strong Trace Conjecture" [https://arxiv.org/abs/2609.09353](https://arxiv.org/abs/2609.09353)

 basis_state_space.m -- This script calculates the basis for the tangent space of \mathcal{K}_{F,\eta,q}